cse264/final-project/README.md

 * Codebase in Github Repo
 * README describing your project, with all of the information outlined above (team members, application name, description, etc).
 You will also include detailed instructions of how to install and run your application, and what API keys, databases, etc are needed to run your application.
 You will also provide a link to a live demo of your application.
 * Final Presentation and Demo
-  * You will prepare a 5 minute presentation and demo of your application in class during during a zoom call with me (time TBD)
+  * You will prepare a 5 minute presentation and demo of your application in class during during a zoom call with me (during finals week)